What makes virtual learning communities so powerful, and how they can replace or supplement traditional education

 We've known for years that the traditional higher education system is broken.
 It's become too transactional and less focused on creating a deeper, holistic understanding of the curriculum at hand.

-From large live lectures to more intimate cohorts, learning communities have total control over how, when, where, and why people learn.
-Founders aren’t bound to set rules or standards; they determine what success looks like and can create detailed plans to help students achieve that success.
+From large live lectures to smaller groups more intimate cohorts, learning communities have total control over how, when, where, and why people learn.
+Founders aren't bound to set rules or standards; they determine what student success really looks like and can create detailed plans to help students achieve that success.

 Learning community outcomes

-Even more important than the learning component, the community component of these organizations is what sets them apart from the typical classroom/teacher scenario.
-Simply learning alongside peers doesn’t create a communal learning environment; where learning communities thrive is by fostering interaction, collaboration, and cultivation.
+Even though social presence is more important than the learning component, the strong community- component of these organizations is what sets them apart from the typical classroom/teacher scenario.
+Simply learning alongside peers doesn't create a communal learning environment; where learning communities thrive is by fostering interaction, collaboration, and cultivation.

-These groups are highly curated with individuals who are all striving for the same key goals.
-They’re sharing their different ideas, beliefs, values, and backgrounds along the way, creating a more well-rounded and tolerant community of people.
-Countless studies prove that community-based learning is far more impactful for students and drives far better results.
+These groups are highly collaborative partnerships curated with individuals who are all striving for the same key goals.
+They're sharing their different ideas, beliefs, values, and backgrounds along the way, creating a more well-rounded and tolerant community of people.
+Countless studies prove that community-based learning and group work is far more impactful for students and drives far better results.

-Really effective learning communities do more than create lifelong friendships; they help members expand their professional network.
+Really effective learning communities do more than have faculty members create lifelong friendships with other students; they help members expand their professional network.
 Leaning on other community members for future career opportunities is one of the best outcomes of joining a professional learning community.

-We’ll dive more into the benefits of community-based learning for students, but what’s in it for founders?
+We'll dive more into the benefits of community-based, collaborative learning communities for students, and individual teachers, but what's in it for founders?

 The benefits of building a learning community

-Above all else, founders have the opportunity to be a part in shaping learning’s future.
-They have a chance to change member’s lives by providing access to education they wouldn’t have otherwise had.
-Underrepresented, marginalized communities are often left out of additional educational opportunities, and those who create learning communities have a chance to give them purpose through skill-building and relationship development and build a culture that lets students thrive.
+Above all else, founders of such communities have the opportunity to be a part in shaping learning's future.
+They have a chance to change member's lives by providing access to education they wouldn't have otherwise had.
+Underrepresented, marginalized communities are often left out of additional educational opportunities, and those who create learning communities have a chance to give them purpose through skill-building and relationship development and build a supportive network and culture that lets students thrive.

 But the financial incentives don't hurt either.
 Thousands of learning communities aren't popping up around the globe without reason.
 The learning industry is on track to hit a trillion dollars this decade, and investors are putting their money into learning communities and the solutions that support them.